- 1. Do market research and compile a solid business plan

 Before you take the plunge into the QSR industry, you need to understand the market, its unique challenges, and competitiveness.

-Research the area where you want to open your quick service restaurant to see:
+Research the area where you want to open your quick service restaurant.
+Here are some tips to guide your market research process:

 This information will help you come up with a unique selling proposition (USP) that shows what makes your restaurant stand out from the competition.
 It will also lay the foundation for your “how to start a quick service restaurant” business plan, which is the next step you must take.